Bilbao: Modern age

 On 21 June 1511, Queen Joanna of Castile ordered the creation of the Consulate of the Sea of Bilbao.
 This would become the most influential institution of the borough for centuries, and would claim jurisdiction over the estuary, improving its infrastructure.
 Under the Consulate's control, the port of Bilbao became one of the most important of the kingdom.
 The first printing-press was brought to the town in 1577.
 Here in 1596, the first book in the Basque language was edited, entitled Doctrina Christiana en Romance y Bascuence by Dr. Betolaza.

 In 1602 Bilbao was made the capital of Biscay, a title previously held by Bermeo.
 Around 1631, the city was the scenario of a series of revolts against the increased taxation on salt, which had been ordered by the Crown, an event locally known as the "Machinada of the salt".
 The revolt ended with the execution of several of its leaders.
 The city had seen a continuous increase of its wealth, especially after the discovery of extensive iron deposits in the surrounding mountains, and by the end of the century it managed to overcome the economic crises that affected the rest of the kingdom, thanks in part to the increased trading of wool (which now used the port of Bilbao instead of the one in Santander), and to the iron ore and its commerce with England and the Netherlands.

-In 1791, the city of Nueva Bilbao ("New Bilbao" - now known as "Constitución") was founded in Chile, at the time a remote colony of the Spanish Empire.